carrieji/carrieji.github.io/handouts/readme.txt

-this folder is for handouts
+This folder is for storing handouts.

+Link format:  carrieji.github.io/handouts/..........(file name)